tzuntar/PlayerManagement/Config.md

   CardPrice: 2500.0             # the price of an ID card (ignored on /registerid)
   CardItemLore: Unique Player ID Card # ID card item lore (changing this will invalidate all existing ID cards on the server!)
   ScoreboardSignText: §8[§9TopPlayers§8]  # the formatted text that [TopPlayers] on signs will be replaced with
+  ExperimentalFeatures: false   # toggles experimental features (don't use this on a public server)
 Company:
   EstablishPrice: 3000.0        # the price of establishing a new company
 Punishments: